-The Budget of the Commonwealth includes additional General Funds in the amount of \$240,000 in fiscal year 1999 and \$220,000 in fiscal year 2000 to support three additional staff in the Division of Engineering.
-Continuation funding from General Funds in the amount of \$476,000 in fiscal year 1999 and \$530,500 in fiscal year 2000 is also included to support six additional staff authorized in fiscal year 1998 and funded with one-time vacancy credits.
-Also included are three additional staff to be funded from the agency fund savings in the physical plant fund attributable to the EMPOWER Kentucky program.
-This, in total, will add 12 new positions to the Division of Engineering (an approximate 45 percent personnel increase) with the intent to reduce the total amount of time from project authorization to project completion.
+The Governor's recommended budget includes additional General Funds in the amount of \$240,000 in fiscal year 1999 and \$220,000 in fiscal year 2000 to support three additional staff in the Division of Engineering.
+Continuation funding from General Funds in the amount of \$476,000 in fiscal year 1999 and \$530,500 in fiscal year 2000 is also recommended to support six additional staff authorized in fiscal year 1998 and funded with one-time vacancy credits.
+Also recommended are three additional staff to be funded from the agency fund savings in the physical plant fund attributable to the Empower Kentucky program.
+This recommendation in total will add 12 new positions to the Division of Engineering (an approximate 45 percent personnel increase) with the intent to reduce the total amount of time from project authorization to project completion.

-Also included in the Budget of the Commonwealth are additional General Funds in the amount of \$92,000 in fiscal year 1999 and \$111,500 in fiscal year 2000 to support two additional staff (an approximate ten percent personnel increase) in the Division of Contracting and Administration with the intent to reduce the total amount of time from project authorization to project completion.
+Also included in the Governor's recommendation are additional General Funds in the amount of \$92,000 in fiscal year 1999 and \$111,500 in fiscal year 2000 to support two additional staff (an approximate ten percent personnel increase) in the Division of Contracting and Administration with the intent to reduce the total amount of time from project authorization to project completion.

-Also included in the Budget of the Commonwealth are additional General Funds in the amount of \$65,500 in fiscal year 1999 and \$71,000 in fiscal year 2000 in the Office of the Commissioner to fund an additional three board members (a 100 percent increase) to serve on architect/engineering selection committees with the intent to reduce the total amount of time from project authorization to project completion.
+Also included in the Governor's recommendation are additional General Funds in the amount of \$65,500 in fiscal year 1999 and \$71,000 in fiscal year 2000 in the Office of the Commissioner to fund an additional three board members (a 100 percent increase) to serve on architect/engineering selection committees with the intent to reduce the total amount of time from project authorization to project completion.